Run/Walk/Run in Fall Weather — Simple Adjustments for Cooler Days

 How do I handle breathing cold air?

-If cold air irritates your lungs, use a buff or scarf to warm the air before inhaling.
-Focus on nasal breathing, which naturally humidifies the air before it reaches your throat.
+If cold air irritates your lungs, use a buff or scarf to help warm the air before you breathe it in.
+Nasal breathing can also help humidify the air a bit before it reaches your throat.

 Should I change my ratio for the wind?

 Yes.
-Use the "Weather Dial."
-Shorten your run segments when facing a headwind to keep your effort level consistent.
-You can find more specific advice in our windy winter weather tips.
+If you are running into a headwind, shorten your run segments to keep the effort level more even.
+You can find more advice in our windy winter weather tips.

 Disclaimer: This is personal experience, not medical advice.
 Consult a healthcare professional before training in extreme cold or new environments.